 |Average Yield||Average Asking rent||Turnover (rental)||Turnover (sale)|

-The average asking price for the houses for sale in the city of Didsbury
+Average price of houses for sale in Didsbury

 |Average asking price (1 bed)||£172,800|